masonmahaffey/nodemail-starter/README.md

 });
 ```

-If you have any questions hit me up on slack ;)
+If you have any questions hit me up on slack.